MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 ### [PostgreSQL Flexible Server](#tab/postgresql-flexible-server)

-For details on how PostgreSQL Flexible server interacts with managed identities, see [Use Azure AD for authentication with Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server/how-to-configure-sign-in-azure-ad-authentication).
+For information on how PostgreSQL Flexible server interacts with managed identities, see [Use Azure AD for authentication with Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server/how-to-configure-sign-in-azure-ad-authentication).
 The next few commands use PowerShell.
-If you don't already have the **Az** and **Azure AD** modules installed, install them now.
+If you don't already have the `Az` and `Azure AD` modules installed, install them now.

-- To install the **Az** module, follow the steps at [Install the Azure Az PowerShell module](/powershell/azure/install-az-ps).
+To install the `Az` module, follow the steps at [Install the Azure Az PowerShell module](/powershell/azure/install-az-ps).

-- To install the **AzureAD** module, follow the steps at [AzureAD](/powershell/module/azuread).
+To install the `AzureAD` module, follow the steps at [AzureAD](/powershell/module/azuread).

 Sign in to Azure and get your tenant ID with the following command: